 In this post I introduce a method for measuring forecast quality using mixed integer linear programming.
 A battery operating in price arbitrage is optimized using actual prices and forecast prices.
-The forecast error can then be quantified by how much money the forecast dispatch leaves on the table versus dispatching with perfect foresight of prices.
+The forecast error can then be quantified by how much money dispatching the battery using the forecast leaves on the table versus dispatching with perfect foresight of prices.

 NEM electricity prices & forecast data